-In late November 2018, Best Market announced that a finalized acquisition deal with Lidl US will result in Lidl taking over, remodeling and re-branding all Best Market’s 24 Long Island stores beginning in mid-2019.
+In late November 2018, Best Market announced its finalized acquisition deal with Lidl US.
+This resulted in Lidl taking over, remodeling and re-branding all Best Market’s 24 Long Island stores.
+This re-branding started in mid-2019.

-This deal allows Lidl to expand its regional presence and enter a new market on Long Island, but Lidl will also be building brand new stores as well.
+This deal allows Lidl to expand its regional presence and enter a new market on Long Island, while building brand new stores as well.

 What Lidl Can Bring to Long Islanders

-All products will be available at competitively low prices, a changing selection of limited-time nonfood items on a weekly basis, including fitness gear, small kitchen appliances, toys, and outdoor furniture.
+All products are available at competitively low prices, a changing selection of limited-time nonfood items on a weekly basis, including fitness gear, small kitchen appliances, toys, and outdoor furniture.

 Not a fan of Lidl’s Supermarkets?
 Consider These Other Grocery Stores

 If you aren’t a fan of the stores Lidl has to offer, there are other grocery chains growing on Long Island.
 They range from big known names such as Stop & Shop and Shoprite, to Uncle Giuseppe’s Marketplace and Hmart.
 Learn more about other great grocery stores on Long Island.

 Stay updated on the latest news regarding Lidl and activity on Long Island.
 Sign up here.